 My daughter (aged 5) had her ears pierced over the summer.
-She asked for her birthday in May and I wanted both of us a couple of months to think about it.
-I talked to her about how it would hurt, that they would have to be cleaned everyday, that she couldn’t touch them and would need to look after them.
+She asked for it t to be done on her birthday in May and I wanted both of us a couple of months to think about it.
+I talked to her about how it would hurt, that they would have to be cleaned every day, that she couldn’t touch them and would need to look after them.

 In the sense of fairness, I told him he needed to wait and think about it for a couple of months, just like his sister.
 Again, we talked about the pain and that it would need looking after etc.